lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 After performing a fresh configuration (overriding any previous values) the Scheduler will perform the following actions:

-- If startup_database_ is empty; finish startup as soon as the configuration is loaded.
+- If :ref:`startup database <startup_database>` is empty; finish startup as soon as the configuration is loaded.

-- If startup_database_ points to an existing file path:
+- If :ref:`startup database <startup_database>` points to an existing file path:

    1. Assume it is an observations database that the ``Driver`` understands.
-   2. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.parse_observation_database>` to retrieve a list of observations.
+   2. Call :py:meth:`Driver <lsst.ts.scheduler.driver.Driver.parse_observation_database>` to retrieve a list of observations.
-   3. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`, passing in the result of the previous call.
+   3. Call :py:meth:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`, passing in the result of the previous call.

    If any of these steps fail, it will reject the ``start`` command and remain in STANDBY.

 - If neither of the above;

-   1. Assume startup_database_ is an EFD query that retrieves a list of observations.
+   1. Assume :ref:`startup database <startup_database>` is an EFD query that retrieves a list of observations.
    2. If the result is empty, fail the startup process.
-   3. Perform the query to the EFD and pass the results to :py:method:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`.
+   3. Perform the query to the EFD and pass the results to :py:meth:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`.

    If any of these steps fails, it will reject the ``start`` command and remain in STANDBY.